Podcast: Play in new window | Download

 Table of Contents

-- Lessons for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter the Kingdom of Heaven
+- Lessons for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter (Matthew 7:21)

 - Tests to Determine Whether We Will Hear, “Depart from Me I never knew you.”

-- Discussion Questions for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter the Kingdom of Heaven
+- Discussion Questions for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter (Matthew 7:21)

-- Sermon Notes for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter the Kingdom of Heaven
+- Sermon Notes for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter (Matthew 7:21)

 - Lesson 1: even spectacular works won’t get you into heaven.